-SCLP-3107 Intermediate Wood
+SCLP-3107 Intermediate Wood 3 credits Studio

 This course provides an opportunity for students to continue exploring wood as a sculptural medium.
 A body of work will be generated by the end of the course.
 Demonstrations, studio assignments and discussion of relevant historical and contemporary work are fundamental aspects of this course.